 After the musings on Life, the Universe and Everything you deserve a break – and a post with not too much verbiage.

 I am borrowing some images from a series of posts the Chief Engineer is currently running on our German blog.
-(My job job title is Science Officer, but we don’t have a Captain).
-One of the regular followers of this blog recently discovered that and even honored our blog with the first comment in English.
+(My job title is Science Officer, but we don’t have a Captain).

 This is a client’s project.
 In this case the building has just been built, and the design of water tank and the solar collector for the heat pump had been taken into account in an early stage of the project.

-The general concept is the same as shown in earlier posts (schematic here).
-The water tank serving as the heat pump’s heat source is placed directly underneath the garage, and the solar collector is put on top of it – as a railing to the ‘terrace’.
+The general concept is the same as shown in earlier posts.
+The water tank serving as the heat pump’s heat source is placed directly underneath the garage, and the solar/air collector is put on top of it – as a railing to the ‘terrace’.

 This is to become the pillars that will support the heat exchanger in the water tank: